aidantr/FuzzyCRegression.jl/docs/src/theory.md

 Fuzzy C-Regression, or FCR, is a method for estimating heterogeneous effects in settings with grouped patterns of heterogeneity.
 It extends the "Fuzzy C-Means" clustering algorithm to regression settings.

-FCR can be used to estimate "grouped fixed effects" (simply a constant term for each group) as well as heterogeneous coefficients on independent variables.
+FCR can be used to estimate "grouped fixed effects" (a constant term for each group) as well as heterogeneous coefficients on independent variables.

 ## FCR objective function
 Consider a linear model with grouped heterogeneity: